 - Highest concentration of liberty-oriented media in the world – radio, television, internet, and print.
 Nowhere else will the general population encounter the liberty message as often as they do in Keene.
 All this media serves as an activist attractor as well, meaning more people will come to Keene over time, hopefully including you!

-- Establishment confused, angry, and unsure of what to do about liberty activism in Keene.
-Some seem to believe they can arrest their way out of it, but that just gets publicized and more activists move because of their aggression.
+- The establishment is confused, angry, and unsure of what to do about liberty activism in Keene.
+Some seem to believe they can arrest or sue their way out of it, but that just gets publicized and more activists move because of their aggression.
 It must be frustrating to be a bureaucrat or politician in Keene.

 - Our first candidate for city council in 2007 received thousands of dollars in free press coverage including two front page news articles and radio and tv interviews.
 That same candidate spent $70 and did very little campaigning, yet received over 22% of the vote.
 The 2009 election resulted in 24% voting for NH native and Free Keene blogger Nick Ryder.
 In 2010, early mover Andrew Carroll set new vote records for Keene activists in his run for state rep. Keene does not have very many political activists, so it’s a wide open opportunity for the more politically inclined.